• Skip to primary navigation

 Moderately firm, lean, and mildly flavored, rockfish is easy to prepare and perfect for pan-frying.

-Where can I find the ground chili peppers for this recipe?
+Where can I find the ground chili peppers?

 You will find the ground pasilla pepper and ground New Mexico chili pepper in the Mexican/Hispanic foods aisle of most grocery stores (in my area, Winco, Freddy's, and Safeway all stock them), or in your local Hispanic Mercado (i.e., Su Casa Imports, El Mercado, etc).
 We found the ground chipotle pepper in the bulk section at Winco.